icandle/PlainUSR/README.md

 |  RFDN  | 35.54  |  0.433  | 27.10  |  112.03  | 788.13  |
 |  PFDN  | 20.49  |  0.272  | 16.76  |  65.10  | 296.45  |

 ## II.
-PlainUSR for NTIRE 2024 ESR
+PFDNLite for NTIRE 2024 ESR

 To be updated.